stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-8.md

 # Using scripts

-*Teaching:* ? minutes
+*Teaching:* 10 minutes

-*Exercises:* 0? minutes
+*Exercises:* 15 minutes

-Objectives
+## Objectives

-How OpenRefine documents changes made to the data
+### How OpenRefine documents changes made to the data

 As you conduct your data cleaning and preliminary analysis, OpenRefine saves every change you make to the dataset.
+(Please note that the original dataset remains unchanged - the changes are solely made within OpenRefine and your raw data files are unaffected.
+Were you to export the changed data at any point, OpenRefine would offer this under a revised filename.)

 These changes are saved in a format known as JSON (JavaScript Object Notation).
 You can export this JSON script and apply it to other data files.
-If you had 20 files to clean, and they all had the same type of errors (e.g. misspellings, leading white spaces), and all files had the same column names, you could save the JSON script, open a new file to clean in OpenRefine, paste in the script and run it.
+If you had 20 files to clean, and they all had the same type of errors (e.g., misspellings, leading white spaces), and all files had the same column names, you could save the JSON script, open a new file in OpenRefine, paste in the script, and run it to apply the changes to the new dataset.
 This gives you a quick way to clean all your related data.

-Save your data wrangling work as a script
+### Save your data wrangling work as a script

-Activity 25
+#### Activity 25

-A script is a programming language that enables you to automate the execution of tasks.
+A script is a series of programming steps that facilitate the automatic execution of tasks.

-Open Undo / Redo tab
+- Open `Undo / Redo` tab

-Select Extract...
+- Select `Extract ...`

-Currently all operations you have made to the dataset are highlighted
+Currently all the operations you have made to the dataset are highlighted within the script window.

-Select the steps that you want to apply to other datasets by clicking the check boxes.
+- Select the steps that you want to apply to other datasets by using the check boxes.

-Copy the code from the right-hand panel and paste it into a text editor (like NotePad on Windows or TextEdit on Mac).
-Save it as a plain text file.
+- Copy the code from the right-hand panel and paste it into a text editor (like NotePad on Windows or TextEdit on Mac).

+- Save it as a plain text file.

-In TextEdit, do this by selecting Format > Make plain text and save the file as a .txt file.
+- In TextEdit, do this by selecting `Format > Make plain text` and save the file as a `.txt` file.

-Page Break

-Importing a script to use with another dataset
+### Importing a script to use with another dataset

-Let’s practice running these steps on a new dataset.
-We’ll test this on an uncleaned version of the dataset we’ve been working with.
+Let's practicse running the script on a new dataset.
+We'll test this on an uncleaned version of the dataset we've been working with.

-Activity 26
+#### Activity 26

-Create a new project in OpenRefine using the QLDtrafficAccidentsOpenDataVer1.csv dataset you downloaded at the start of the workshop (see Activity 5 for help)
+- Create a new project in OpenRefine using the `QLDtrafficAccidentsOpenDataVer1.csv` dataset you downloaded at the start of the workshop (see Activity 5 for help)

-Give the project a different name
+- Give the project a different name

-Click the Undo / Redo tab > Apply
+- Click the `Undo / Redo tab > Apply`

-Paste the contents of .txt file you saved.
+- Paste in the contents of .txt file you saved.

-Click Perform operations.
+- Click `Perform operations`

 The dataset should now be the same as your other cleaned dataset.